WebAssembly/tool-conventions/ProducersSection.md

 The producers section may appear only once, and only after the [Name section](https://webassembly.github.io/spec/core/appendix/custom.html#name-section).

-The producers section contains a sequence of fields, where the end of the last field must coincide with the last byte of the producers section:
+The producers section contains a sequence of fields with unique names, where the end of the last field must coincide with the last byte of the producers section:

 | Field       | Type        | Description |
 | ----------- | ----------- | ----------- |